Byzero512/winpwn/README.md

 ### pre
 1. there are two versions of winpwn: winpwn-deps and winpwn-nodeps
-2. for winpwn-deps: based on pwintools,but I complete the IO interactive and debug module
+2. for winpwn-deps:
+   + based on pwintools,but I complete the IO interactive and debug module
+   + have bug, and I will not update it anymore, so I suggest you use winpwn-nodeps
+   + not support python3
 3. for winpwn-nodeps: written by myself.
    + just use ctypes to invoke Windows API.
    + It supports python2.7 and python3